 Change: Add the SR procedure triggered by SL IUC Request/Information MAC CE in clause 5.22.1.5.

 Each sidelink logical channel may be mapped to zero or one SR configuration, which is configured by RRC.
 If the SL-CSI reporting procedure is enabled by RRC, the SL-CSI reporting is mapped to one SR configuration for all PC5-RRC connections.
 The SR configuration of the SL-CSI reporting triggered according to 5.22.1.7 is considered as corresponding SR configuration for the triggered SR (clause 5.4.4).
 The value of the priority of the triggered SR triggered by SL-CSI reporting corresponds to the value of the priority of the Sidelink CSI Reporting MAC CE.
 The SR configuration of the SL-CSI reporting is considered as corresponding SR configuration for the triggered SR of SL-DRX Command indication triggered according to 5.28.3.
 The value of the priority of the triggered SR triggered by SL-DRX Command indication corresponds to the value of the priority of the Sidelink DRX Command MAC CE.
+The SR configuration of the SL-CSI reporting is considered as corresponding SR configuration for the triggered SR of SL-IUC Request triggered according to 5.22.1.9.
+The value of the priority of the triggered SR triggered by SL-IUC Request corresponds to the value of the priority of the Sidelink Inter-UE Coordination Request MAC CE.
+The SR configuration of the SL-CSI reporting is considered as corresponding SR configuration for the triggered SR of SL-IUC Information triggered according to 5.22.1.9.
+The value of the priority of the triggered SR triggered by SL-IUC Information corresponds to the value of the priority of the Sidelink Inter-UE Coordination Information MAC CE.

 Q19: Would your company agree to the 1st change proposed in R2-2209741?